nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ```lua
 local dropdown = icon:createDropdown(options)
 ```
 Creates a dropdown that will be shown when the icon is right-clicked or long-pressed on mobile.
 Returns the dropdown created.
-If there already is an ``Icon.dropdown``, ``icon:removeDropdown()`` will be called before creating a new one.
+If there already is an ``icon.dropdown``, ``icon:removeDropdown()`` will be called before creating a new one.

 See ``Dropdown.options`` for more details, and ``About`` for an example.